 About the Project

-In 2016, the SPACES team authored the “Systems & Complexity White Paper”, a how-to manual for USAID missions, operating units and partners on the application of systemic design, monitoring & evaluation practices into international development programming.
-Read more about the white paper below.
+SPACES also developed a Systems & Complexity White Paper, a how-to manual for USAID Missions, Bureaus and partners on the application of systemic design, monitoring, and evaluation practices in international development programming.

 SPACES is a buy-in mechanism accessible to USAID Missions and Bureaus.
 To learn more about the buy-in process, please contact the SPACES Contracting Officer’s Representative (COR) Sophia Van der Bijl at: email@example.com.